Finding Maximum Edge-Disjoint Paths Between Multiple Terminals: Extension to Integer Free Multiflow

-among all the $T$-subpartitions $\X$. \end{theorem} Moreover, combined with Algorithm~\ref{algo:EDTP}, this reduction implies a pseudopolynomial-time algorithm for the integer free multiflow problem for any network.

 If the network $N$ is {\em inner Eulerian}, i.e., if $d_c(v)$ is even for every inner vertex $v\in V\setminus T$, we have $\OPT(N)=\OPTint(N)$ by the result of Cherkassky \cite{Cherkassky77} and Lov\'asz \cite{Lovasz76}.
-For this special case, a strongly polynomial algorithm is given by Ibaraki, Karzanov, and Nagamochi \cite{IKN98}. \begin{theorem}[Ibaraki et al. \cite{IKN98}] For any inner Eulerian network, one can find an integral free multiflow of maximum total value in $O(\varphi(|V|,|E|)\log |T|)$ time, where $\varphi$ is a complexity of finding a maximum flow between two terminals.
-The output multiflow can be represented by $O(|E|\log|T|)$ $T$-paths along with integer coefficients. \end{theorem} As the current best time complexity for the maximum flow problem is $O(|V|\cdot|E|)$ due to \cite{KRT94,Orlin13}, their algorithm runs in $O(|V|\cdot|E|\log |T|)$ time.
-While the algorithm returns an optimal multiflow as a collection of flows in the ``node-arc'' form, one can transform it into the path packing form in $O(|V|\cdot|E|\log|T|)$ time using $O(|E|\log|T|)$ $T$-paths (see the last paragraph of \cite[Section 2]{IKN98}).
+For this special case, a strongly polynomial algorithm is given by Ibaraki, Karzanov, and Nagamochi \cite{IKN98}. \begin{theorem}[Ibaraki et al. \cite{IKN98}] For any inner Eulerian network, one can find an integral free multiflow of maximum total value in $O(\varphi(|V|,|E|)\log |T|)$ time, where $\varphi$ is the complexity of finding a maximum flow between two terminals.
+The output multiflow can be represented by $O(|E|\log|T|)$ $T$-paths along with integer coefficients. \end{theorem} As the current best time complexity for the maximum flow problem is $O(|V|\cdot|E|)$ due to \cite{Orlin13}, their algorithm runs in $O(|V|\cdot|E|\log |T|)$ time.
+While the algorithm returns an optimal multiflow as a collection of flows in the ``node-arc'' form, one can transform it into the path packing form with $O(|E|\log|T|)$ $T$-paths in $O(|V|\cdot|E|\log|T|)$ time (see the last paragraph of \cite[Section 2]{IKN98}).

 In the rest of this section, we provide a strongly polynomial algorithm that solves the integer free multiflow problem for general networks.
-The outline is described as Algorithm~\ref{algo:IFMF}.
-Our algorithm starts with constructing an optimal fractional multiflow, which is half-integral, and rounding it down to obtain an initial integral multiflow.
-The algorithm then modifies the integer multiflow by repeatedly applying the search and augmentation procedures until it certifies that no further augmentation is possible.
+Our algorithm starts with finding an optimal fractional multiflow, which is half-integral, and rounding it down to obtain an initial integral multiflow.
+The algorithm then modifies the integral multiflow by repeatedly applying the search and augmentation procedures until it certifies that no further augmentation is possible.
 This technique to exploit the half-integral optimal solution was introduced by Pap~\cite{Pap07} for the node-capacitated multiflow problem.
 In the following, we describe the details of each phase and complexity analysis of our algorithm.